gurolsaglam/web_test/_pages/education.md

 - Focus: Electronics and Digital Systems

-- <strong style="padding-right: 8px;">Ranked 1st</strong> in the Electrical and Electronics Engineering Department in class of 2019
+- **Ranked 1st** in the Electrical and Electronics Engineering Department in class of 2019

 ---